monsterkodi/ko/notes.md

 - when pasting text at indent level, remove leading space columns
 - multicursors when pasting multiple lines at col > 0
 - indent more when inserting newline and next line is indented more?
-- move mainCursor to leftmost/rightmost cursor in its line on 'left'/'right' actions

 #### open
 - show relative path when navigating in history